Labrador Retriever Facts

 If you find your Labrador barks at other dogs you can use Positive Reinforcement training to help discourage this.

 Finally, you should also attend training sessions with your Lab to help develop other positive behaviours.

 Labradors can have a tendency to bark, because they want to protect their home, family and loved ones.
 It’s a territorial behaviour and could occur when you’re out and near other dogs, or at home, and have a visitor.
 It can also happen through play.

-Effective training as a puppy using Positive Reinforcement can help reduce this behaviour, encouraging your Labrador to remain calm in a variety of situations.
+Learning how to stop your dog from barking, using a training method like positive reinforcement can help reduce this behaviour.
+And it can encourage your Labrador to remain calm in a variety of situations.

 Barking can also occur if your lab has lots of pent up energy, is bored or lonely.
 This is the same for most dog breeds and can be overcome through providing plenty of exercise and stimulation.

 Growling is one of the last responses your Labrador will give if it's unhappy with a situation according to Neerja.